 It was relatively easy up until that point, right?
 It’s a pretty simple concept when it comes to feeding a newborn: you give them either breastmilk or formula.
 After a few months, though, your pediatrician will start asking that you look out for certain signs and signals that your baby is ready for solid food.
 That’s when the fun begins.

 What do we feed these little ones?
 What is and isn’t ok to feed an infant?
-Our pediatrician can certainly guide us along the way, but unfortunately, we can’t take them home with us to hold our hand (or do the cooking).
+Our pediatrician can certainly guide us along the way.
+But, unfortunately, we can’t take them home with us to hold our hand (or do the cooking).

-Fortunately, there are a ton of helpful resources out there to offer us, parents and caregivers, some guidance when it comes to baby food.
+Thankfully, there are a ton of helpful resources out there to offer us, parents and caregivers, some guidance when it comes to baby food.
 These resources can provide ample information and help us decide what is best to feed our little ones.

-In fact, I found that The Big Book of Organic Baby Food is a great one-stop shop for new and seasoned parents and caregivers.
+In fact, I found that The Big Book of Organic Baby Food is a great one-stop-shop for new and seasoned parents and caregivers.
 The author, Stephanie Middleberg, provides the information in an easy-to-read format that will be a staple in your cookbook collection as your kids grow older.
 Making your own baby food can seem really intimidating, but I do feel this book is a great beginner guide that will help you feed your child from a young age until later in childhood.

 First, let’s talk about why it’s important to make your own baby food.